 The primary mission of Student Life at Lackawanna is to offer to members of the college community a variety of events, programs and activities that complement the curriculum, enhance the overall quality of life within the College, and expose as many people as possible to a variety of social and cultural programs.
 Under the guidance of the Director of Student Life, many clubs and organizations provide an assortment of activities in which any student may participate.
-These include the Student Government Association; "Off the Vine," a student-run newspaper; a ski club and chess club.
+These include the Student Government Association; a ski club and chess club.
 Membership in the Phi Beta Lambda and Phi Theta Kappa honor societies is also an option for qualified students